malept/t12r/README.md

 * Ruby ≥ 2.4
 * [Rust](http://www.rust-lang.org/) (if you build from source)

-If you're using t12r on OSX without Rust installed, please note that the prebuilt binaries are built with the following xcode versions:
+If you're using t12r on macOS without Rust installed, please note that the prebuilt binaries are built with the following xcode versions:

-* OSX 10.11: xcode 8.0
+* macOS 10.13: xcode 10.1
-* OSX 10.12: xcode 9.0
+* macOS 10.14: xcode 10.2

-Since they are built on Travis CI, prebuilt OSX binaries may require libgmp (`brew install gmp` or equivalent).
+Since they are built on Travis CI, prebuilt macOS binaries may require libgmp (`brew install gmp` or equivalent).

 ## Usage